GluuFederation/docs-ce-prod/3.1.1/source/authn-guide/inbound-saml-passport.md

 We can access it using passport server's end point like ... `https://<hostname>/passport/auth/meta/idp/<you idp name from passport-saml-config.json>`

-We can also get metadatas in xml file under following path `...<path to gluu server >/opt/gluu/node/passport/server/idp-metadata`
+We can also get metadatas as xml file under following path `...<path to gluu server >/opt/gluu/node/passport/server/idp-metadata`

 ## Demo Server Config